 Explore the Adirondacks’ six new cuisine trails (Adirondacks)

 Have you ever felt FOMO over food?
 Wondered about all the hidden gems you were missing?
 Well, one amazing thing about New York State is its Taste NY initiative, which helps bring the best of New York’s local foods and beverages into the spotlight, in large part with its Taste NY Culinary Trails.
 Each trail maps out an itinerary of farms, orchards, distilleries, creameries, bakeries, and more.
-And as of October 2018, six brand new trails have been added: the North Country Trail, the Adirondack Lakes Trail, the Boquet Valley Trail, the Champlain Valley Trail, Champ's Trail, and the Ausable Valley Trail.
+Trails include: the North Country Trail, the Adirondack Lakes Trail, the Boquet Valley Trail, the Champlain Valley Trail, Champ's Trail, and the Ausable Valley Trail.
 The Ausable Valley Trail, for example, takes you from a family farm to a mountainside cafe, two coffee shops, four breweries, a creamery, and more.
 Check the Taste NY website to see specific vendors on each trail and get to tasting!

 Feel transported to Italy at Westwind Orchard (Hudson Valley)

 Credit: Brandt Bolding